ARSHADKHAN615/zotel-vue/README.md

 npm run dev
 ```

-Visit http://localhost:8000 to access the application.
+Visit http://localhost:8000 to access your application.